Welcome

 because they believed that Jesus of Nazareth was the Messiah promised and sent

-by the L
+by the LORD,

 the one true God of Israel.
 Yet it wasn’t long before they found themselves